 Will my insurance company cover the costs of dental sealants?

 Many insurance companies cover the cost of dental sealants, but we recommend you check with your own provider just to be sure.

-You can contact Comprehensive Dental Health, LLC to learn more about dental sealants in New Haven, Connecticut.
+You can contact Comprehensive Dental Health to learn more about dental sealants in New Haven, CT.